DanielJunghans/danieljunghans.github.io/_posts/2023-10-15-Liquidity.md

  </p></li>
 <li><p align="justify"><b>Interest Margin (NIM)</b>.
 Net interest margin is the measure of interest income less interest expenses over average earning assets.
 According to finance theory, interest margin should be negatively correlated with liquidity.
 Vodová (2013) found that liquidity is negatively affected by interest margin.
  </p></li>
 <li><p align="justify"><b>Asset Quality (IMLOAN)</b>.
 Total nonaccrual loans over total loans is the proxy of asset quality in this article.
-Munteanu (2012) stated that the level impaired loans has a significant negative effect on liquidity.
+Munteanu (2012) stated that the level of impaired loans has a significant negative effect on liquidity.
 A higher level of nonaccrual loans may lead to increased lending activity to make up for losses thus decreasing the level of liquid assets. </p></li>

 </ul>